 Leaving your destination for just one day should be worth it.
 When I look for day trip destinations, I always make sure there is something big, like a castle or an idyllic town square.
 You might wonder what is on in Tavira if I make the day trip.

 Things To Do in Tavira

 If you are someone that loves to visit museums, Tavira has two worth mentioning.
 Núcleo Museológico Islâmico, has many pieces that represent the Moorish rule.
-Throughout Southern Portugal, you can find influences of the region’s Islamic heritage.
+Throughout Southern Portugal, you can find influences from the region’s Islamic heritage.

 Also, visit Palácio Galeria for works by Paula Rego, a Portugal native.
 The museum itself is something to see.
-Converted from a 16th-century palace it is the perfect backdrop to house art and culture.
+Converted from a 16th-century palace, it is the perfect backdrop to house art and culture.

 Boutique Hotels in Tavira

 If you decide to stay longer than a day trip, here are some top accommodations in Tavira.

 If you are staying several nights in the Algarve region of southern Portugal, you may have time for another day trip!
 And it so happens I have just the perfect suggestion.